Matt Centrowitz

-Matthew Centrowitz (born January 28, 1955) is a two-time Olympic distance runner, a four-time United States champion, a collegiate All-American, a nationally renowned high school athlete, and a collegiate cross country and track coach.
+Matthew Centrowitz Sr. (born January 28, 1955) is a two-time Olympic distance runner, a four-time United States champion, a collegiate All-American, a nationally renowned high school athlete, and a collegiate cross country and track coach.

 Life and early career

 Centrowitz was born in New York, New York, the son of Theresa (Corrigan) and Sid Centrowitz.
 His father was Jewish and his mother was an Irish immigrant.
 He attended Power Memorial Academy, where he won state championships in the half mile, one mile and two mile events and became the first New Yorker to break nine minutes in the two mile run (8:56.2).
 In 1973 (his senior year), he was ranked as the country's number one high school mile runner.
 He has the fourth best all-time high school 1500 m time of 3:43.4 and still holds the state record in the 1500 m and mile (4:02.7) events.

 He attended Manhattan College in New York for one year, then transferred to the University of Oregon.
 In 1976, he broke Steve Prefontaine's 1500 m school record, running 3:36.7.
 He was on the Ducks' 1977 NCAA Cross Country Championship team and graduated from Oregon in 1978.